fannie1208/xie-group/content/authors/authors/贺筱雅/_index.md

 ---
 # Display name
-title: 黄西
+title: 贺筱雅

 # Username (this should match the folder name)
 authors:
-  - 黄西
+  - 贺筱雅

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Assistant Professor
+role: PhD.
+Student

 # Organizations/Affiliations
 organizations: